Beth-Watt/IBM-Linux-Course-Labs/Arrays-and-For-Loops/README.md

 `./arrays_table.csv` but needed just `arrays_table.csv`), the script ran and displayed the first column correctly — outputting `1 4 7 10`.

-I also used Claude AI to help troubleshoot some of the errors along the way, which helped me understand what was going wrong with the file path and array syntax.
+Debugged file path and array syntax errors through research and iterative testing, developing a clearer understanding of how Bash handles both.

 ## Files in This Folder
 - `CSV-Bash-Script-1.sh` — first draft of arrays/CSV parsing script